BitsPleaseMSI/BitsPlease-solutions/README.md

 Solutions For Problems uploaded in bitsplease.pythonanywhere.com/

 This repo is for solutions of the Queries uploaded in bitsplease.pythonanywhere.com <br>
-If you have better solution for some query, feel free to suugest your Opinion.
+If you have a better solution for some query, feel free to suggest your Opinion.

 Happy Programming :)